There's no place like home

-Whether you’re building, buying, or refinancing a home — the right loan makes the whole process easier.
-The problem is, there are many choices, and many lenders that only want to get to know your signature.
-We’re in your community and ready to listen to your needs, offering locally-serviced loans that work for you.
+Whether you’re building, buying, or refinancing a home, the right loan makes the whole process easier.
+The problem is, there are many choices, and many lenders who only want to get to know your signature.
+We’re in your community, so we’re ready to serve you with locally-serviced loans that focus on you.

 The major advantage of a fixed rate loan is consistency.
 Your interest rate payments won’t vary, so you can count on a set rate for the life of your loan.

 Adjustable rate loans typically feature lower initial rates than fixed rate loans.
 If you plan to move within a few years or expect additional income, an adjustable rate loan may give you more flexibility.
 After an introductory period, your monthly payments may go up or down, as the rate is adjusted based on the cost to borrow in the market.

 Federal Housing Administration (FHA) loans are designed to help low-income borrowers obtain a home loan without a large down-payment.
 These mortgages are issued by federally qualified lenders (like us!) and insured by the FHA.